John Robinson (bishop of Woolwich)

 John Arthur Thomas Robinson (16 May 1919 – 5 December 1983) was an English New Testament scholar, author and the Anglican Bishop of Woolwich.
-He was a lecturer at Trinity College, Cambridge, and later Dean of Trinity College until his death in 1983 from cancer.
+He was a lecturer at Trinity College, Cambridge, and later Dean of Chapel at Trinity College, "a relatively minor position, usually filled by a recent theological graduate", until his death in 1983 from cancer.
 Robinson was considered a major force in New Testament studies and in shaping liberal Christian theology.
-Along with Harvard theologian Harvey Cox, he spearheaded the field of secular theology and, like William Barclay, he was a believer in universal salvation.
+Along with the Harvard theologian Harvey Cox, he spearheaded the field of secular theology and, like William Barclay, was a believer in universal salvation.

 Early life and education

 Robinson was born on 16 May 1919 in the precincts of Canterbury Cathedral, England, where his late father had been a canon.
-He was educated at Marlborough College, then an all-boys' private school in Marlborough, Wiltshire.
-He studied at Jesus College, Cambridge and Trinity College, Cambridge, and then trained for ordination at Westcott House, Cambridge.
+He was educated at Marlborough College, then an all-boys' public school in Marlborough, Wiltshire.
+He studied at Jesus College, Cambridge, and Trinity College, Cambridge, and then trained for ordination at Westcott House.

 Ordained ministry

 Robinson was ordained in the Church of England as a deacon in 1945 and as a priest in 1946.
 From 1945 to 1948, he served his curacy at St Matthew's Church, Moorfields in the Diocese of Bristol.
 The vicar at the time was Mervyn Stockwood.

 In 1948, Robinson became chaplain of Wells Theological College, where he wrote his first book, In the End, God.
 In 1951, he was appointed Fellow and Dean of Clare College, Cambridge and a lecturer in divinity at Cambridge University.

 Following an invitation from Stockwood, by then the Bishop of Southwark, Robinson became the Bishop of Woolwich in 1959.